Geo3ngel/Obsidian-DND/content/Hunter Luyarnha Campaign/Session Notes/DND Session 33.md

 - Vicor Henry is the evil one from the one shot, that is secretly some monster?
 Thomathin is also involved, amongst the nobles involved in this process.

-Some form of experiment is wrought upon Vargus.
+Some form of experiment is wrought upon [[Vargus]].
 It hurts.
 He loses himself, begins comiting murder.
 A lot of murder.
 - on the behalf of who?
 Then he hears a voice, instructing him to build... something.
 Preparing for "their" coming...
 He sings a pure song, which makes a strange fluid drip from his mouth.